Become a Beacon Ambassador

 So much of the work we do happens right in our congregations.
 Here, relationships are formed, conversations unfold, and hands are raised to help out.
 In your congregation, there are opportunities to lead in supporting Beacon’s mission:

-• Sponsor a donation drive.
+with energy and leadership potential. - Sponsor a donation drive.
 Families coming in to our shelter program or someone moving into their apartment often need some basics to start their next chapter off well.
 Congregations make sure items like diapers, towels, spatulas, pillowcases, shampoo, and laundry baskets are available on day one.

 Ready to see how you can help?
 Contact your Congregational Organizer to discuss next steps: